Colleges > Cullen College of Engineering > Department of Electrical and Computer Engineering > Electrical Engineering, M.E.E.

 If a student wishes to change his/her advisor, the initial advisor must approve the change to a new advisor via general petition, with both the old and new advisor signature

 Graduate advising is mandatory upon admission into the graduate program in Electrical and Computer Engineering, both prior to the first registration and in subsequent semesters.
 The official advisor should approve all proposed coursework during registration cycles before each academic semester.
+All approval of coursework must be done by completing the Graduate Academic Advising Form.
+Failure to complete this form may result in administrative disenrollment in courses not approved.

 Early enrollment is highly recommended for all students.
 Classes fill up quickly and may not be available during the early semester rush.
 Department enrollment deadlines as well as the official calendar are posted on the Department web site.
 General information on supported enrollment hours can be found at the following college website, http://www.egr.uh.edu/graduate/policies/?e=gradpolicies1.